 When you own a small local business, you have to find the most affordable options for promoting and marketing your brand.
-Unfortunately, when it comes to SEO, that need can put you at risk.
+Unfortunately, when it comes to SEO (search engine optimization), that need can put you at risk.

 Many of the cheapest SEO companies employ black-hat techniques based around trying to game the system – for example, building hundreds of low-quality links on spammy sites or publishing keyword-stuffed pages that don’t make much sense to humans.

 While some of those techniques worked in the early days of the internet, search engines have updated their algorithms over time to ensure that black-hat techniques not only aren’t rewarded with high rankings, but are now punished with search engine penalties.
 This is one area of business where cutting corners can have big consequences.

 You’re a lot better off employing a few white-hat link-building strategies on your own or hiring a legitimate SEO company than taking on the risks that come with black-hat SEO.